International Stakes: History

 The event was devised by Major Leslie Petch, a former Clerk of the Course at York.
 It was first run in 1972, but by this time Petch had resigned from his position due to ill health.
 The race was originally sponsored by Benson and Hedges and called the Benson and Hedges Gold Cup.
 The inaugural running was won by Roberto, that year's Derby winner.
 The second-placed horse was Brigadier Gerard – his only defeat in a career of eighteen races.

 The sponsorship of Benson and Hedges continued until 1985, and for the following two years the event was backed by the bloodstock company Matchmaker.
 Its title during this period was the Matchmaker International.
 The present sponsor, Juddmonte Farms, started supporting the race in 1989.
 It is now familiarly known as the Juddmonte International.

 The International Stakes is currently held on the opening day of York's four-day Ebor Festival meeting.
-It is the venue's richest race of the season.
+It is the venue's richest race of the season and the 2024 renewal was rated the best horse race in the world that year.